 We absolutely love beets, not only for their amazing colour and taste but because they provide a direct nutritional boost.
 Beyond standard recipes and cooking, nowadays you often see beetroot mentioned as a key ingredient in a shot or two before training.
 But why?
 And can beetroot really improve your performance?

-Beets are commonly consumed in the concentrated form before training to enhance your performance for endurance and high-intensity training.
-This is because foods like beetroot naturally contain a compound called nitrate.
-Nitrate is found in most vegetables, but the highest quantity is found in beetroot and green, leafy vegetables (i.e. spinach and arugula).
+performance for endurance and high-intensity training (1).
+This is because beetroots among other foods naturally contain a compound called nitrate.
+Nitrate is found in most vegetables but especially in beetroots and green leafy vegetables, like spinach and arugula (2).

-It’s actually not nitrate itself in beetroot that increases performance but nitric oxide, which nitrate is transformed into in the body.
+That is not the whole truth.
+It is actually not nitrate itself that increases performance, but nitric oxide, which nitrate is transformed into in the body (2).
 Nitric oxide has a vasodilating effect, supporting the elasticity of blood vessels so that oxygen supply to the muscles increases.
 Our oxygen uptake capacity is often the limiting factor for how long we can work at high-intensity.
-Nitrate-rich foods help increase oxygen uptake and thus our capacity to maintain a higher intensity for longer.
-Since nitric oxide supports vascular dilation, it not only increases performance, it can also encourage other positive effects, such as lowering blood pressure.
+Nitrate-rich foods help increase oxygen uptake and thus our capacity to maintain a higher intensity for longer (3).

 You would need to consume quite large amounts of beets to see the effects described above, but a regular intake will do your body very well in many ways since foods like beetroot are very nutritious.
 In addition to the health benefits mentioned, beets are rich in minerals, vitamin C and antioxidants.
 Beetroot is also rich in fibre – vital for a well-functioning stomach.